 The Astro Digital Tire Inflator Gauge is clearly on another level.
-This is an all-in-one pressure gauge and inflator designed with professionals in mind and consequently requires to be connected to an air compressor which can be a major drawback for some people.
-You simply can't bring this one with you or leave it in your glovebox even if you'd only like to use it as a standalone pressure gauge.
+This is an all-in-one pressure gauge and inflator designed with professionals in mind.
+Consequently, it requires being connected to an air compressor which can be a major drawback for some people.
+You simply can’t bring this one with you or leave it in your glovebox even if you’d only like to use it as a standalone pressure gauge.

 The materials used are nothing compared to the other gauges on this list.
 The hose is made out of stainless steel and features a lock-on air chuck for easy one-hand operation.
-The chuck can also be replaced with any 1/4" NPT standard accessories which is a neat feature for professional mechanics.
+The chuck can also be replaced with any 1/4″ NPT standard accessories which are a neat feature for professional mechanics.

-Overall, the Astro tire pressure gauge and inflator can be compared to other more expensive big name tool brands like Blue-point or Craftsman, which are widely used in the industry, for a fraction of the price.
+Overall, the Astro tire pressure gauge and inflator can be compared to other more expensive big-name tool brands like Bluepoint or Craftsman.
+They are widely used in the industry for a fraction of the price.

 Tire Pressure Gauge Buying Guide